Germany–Italy relations: 21st century

 Germany's reputation in Italy tanked with the COVID-19 pandemic, and thus accusations of a lack of European solidarity on Germany's part became louder.
 Die Zeit wrote in May 2020:If [...]
 Germany then imposes a ban on the export of medical supplies to Italy, even though the death toll there has already skyrocketed, or if there is a dispute for weeks about whether the rich north of Europe should help the poorer south financially with reconstruction or not, then there is not much left of the idea of European values and European solidarity.
 At the moment, at least, according to surveys, Italians see China as their greatest friend and Germany as their greatest enemy.
 We will have a lot to do to repair the serious damage.
 Reconstruction must also be cultural and political, not just economic.

+In 2026, Germany and Italy argued about migrants landing in Italy and moving on to Germany.
+While Germany insisted that the migrants were Dublin cases and therefore fell into Italian responsibility and had to be taken back, Italy argued that some of the migrants had been ferried to Italy by German-flagged NGO vessels in the Mediterranean Sea in the first place.
+These ships had in part been directly financed by the German government up to the May 2025 election.

 Economic relations

 During 2017, Italy's economy was valued as being the seventh largest exporting country in the world, while being ranked tenth among all imports around the world.
 In 2017, Italy's top importing and exporting partner was Germany at $72.2 billion in imports, while exporting $58.5 billion.
 At 7.1%, the largest product that Italy imports are cars, while its leading exports are packaged medicaments (medicines) at 4.5%.
 These being Italy's largest imports, 33% are imported from Germany and 12% are from Spain.
 Whereas Italy's leading exports in medicines are to Belgium, Luxembourg and Switzerland at a combined 32%, exports to Germany alone are at 9.6%.